kohya-ss/sd-scripts/README.md

   - Define a Dataset subset for the regularization image (`is_reg = true`) with `.toml`.
 Add `custom_attributes.diff_output_preservation = true`.
     - See [dataset configuration](docs/config_README-en.md) for the regularization dataset.
   - Specify "number of training images x number of repeats >= number of regularization images x number of repeats".
-  - Specify a large value for `--prior_loss_weight` option (not dataset config).
-The appropriate value is unknown, but try around 10-100.
-Note that the default is 1.0.
+  - The weights of DOP is specified by `--prior_loss_weight` option (not dataset config).
+  - The appropriate value is still unknown.
+For FLUX, according to the comments in the [PR](https://github.com/kohya-ss/sd-scripts/pull/1710), the value may be 1 (thanks to dxqbYD!).
+For SDXL, a larger value may be needed (10-100 may be good starting points).
-  - You may want to start with 2/3 to 3/4 of the loss value when DOP is not applied.
-If it is 1/2, DOP may not be working.
+  - It may be good to adjust the value so that the loss is about half to three-quarters of the loss when DOP is not applied.
 ```
 [[datasets.subsets]]
 image_dir = "path/to/image/dir"